JLESC/jlesc.github.io/_projects/smart_in_situ.md

 ## Results for 2015/2016

 We tackled the challenge of enabling in situ visualization under performance constraints.
 Our approach shuffles data across processes according to its content and filters out part of it in order to feed a visualization pipeline with only a reorganized subset of the data produced by the simulation.
 Our proposed framework monitors its own performance and reconfigures itself dynamically to achieve the best possible visual fidelity within predefined performance constraints.
 Experiments on the Blue Waters supercomputer with the CM1 simulation show that our approach enables a 5x speedup and is able to meet performance constraints.
-The results of this work are available in a research report  {% cite DorierEtAlRR2016 %} and have been submitted to IEEE Cluster 2016.
+The results of this work are available in a research report  {% cite DorierEtAlRR2016 --file jlesc.bib %} and have been submitted to IEEE Cluster 2016.

 ## Visits and meetings